Table of Contents

 Three real workflows it shines for

-Internal analytics chat: ops or product team asks the LLM “what was our DAU last week” or “show me churn by cohort.”
-Read-only Postgres MCP against your warehouse handles this without the LLM hallucinating numbers.
+Internal analytics chat.
+Ops or product asks the LLM "what was our DAU last week" or "show me churn by cohort."
+A read-only Postgres MCP against the warehouse answers it without inventing the number.

-Schema-aware code generation: developer asks Cursor or Claude to write a SQL query against the live schema.
-The MCP server gives the LLM the actual table definitions instead of hoping the model remembers.
+Schema-aware code generation.
+A developer asks Cursor or Claude to write SQL against the live schema.
+The MCP server hands the model the real table definitions instead of hoping it remembers them.

-Bug triage: support agent asks “what is the order state for customer X” and the LLM looks it up.
-Faster than spinning up Metabase for a one-off question, and the LLM can chain follow-ups.
+Bug triage.
+A support agent asks "what is the order state for customer X" and the LLM looks it up, then chains follow-ups.
+Faster than standing up Metabase for a one-off question.

 When NOT to give an LLM SQL access

-• Your database has PII you cannot easily isolate behind a separate role/schema
+- Your database holds PII you cannot isolate behind a separate role or schema

-• Your LLM client is exposed to untrusted input (public chat surface, external customers)
+- Your LLM client takes untrusted input: a public chat surface, external customers

-• You do not have the engineering capacity to maintain the role separation and audit logging
+- You lack the engineering capacity to maintain role separation and audit logging

-In these cases, build narrow purpose-built tools (a “lookup customer order” tool that takes only a customer ID) instead of giving the LLM full SQL.
+In those cases, build narrow purpose-built tools instead.
+A "lookup customer order" tool that takes only a customer ID beats handing the LLM full SQL every time.

 For the wider MCP server landscape, see our best MCP servers April 2026 update.
 For client-side picks, see MCP client comparison April 2026 update.
 For an end-to-end MCP build walkthrough, see building your first MCP server with Pipedream.